ghoomfrog/silili/README.md

 Nouns and adjectives have no number by default.
 For example, *kiw* can refer to one or more birds.

-Plurals are indicated by reduplication: doubling the word.
+Plurals are indicated by reduplication.
 For example:

 <dl>
 	<dt>mi mi